kanelouise/upcoming_elections/README.md

 ## Installation

 ### Requirements
-This app requires a virtual environment (details to install below) as well as a requirements.txt file with all needed libraries.
+This app requires Python 3.6, at least, a virtual environment (details to install below) as well as a requirements.txt file with all needed libraries.

 ### Dependencies